jeeachoi/EBSeq_Shiny/README.md

 - Need normalization?: If Yes, normalization using median-by-ratio will be performed prior to the EBSeq run.
 If the input matrix is already normalized (e.g. by median-by-ratio normalization or TMM), this option should be disabled by selecting No. In addition, if the input expression matrix only contains a small subset of genes, it is suggested to first perform the normalization using all genes before taking the subset

-- Patterns of interest: This is used for (gene/isoform) multi-condition analysis only.
+- Patterns of interest: This can be used for (gene/isoform) multi-condition analysis only.
 User can use EBSeqMultiPattern_Shiny (https://github.com/jeeachoi/EBSeq_MultiPattern) to obtain all possible patterns and choose the patterns of interest.
-If the user is interested in pattern 1,2,3 from the MultiPattern output, type: '1,2,3'.
-Default will provide result of all possible patterns
+If the user is interested in pattern 1,2,3 from the MultiPattern output, type: '1,2,3' (no space, only ","separated).
+Default will provide results of all possible patterns

 - The number of iteration for EM algorithm: Default is 5

 - Target FDR: Default is 0.05 (5%).
-Target FDR will be used to determin DE genes
+Target FDR will be used to determine DE genes

 ## 4. Outputs